Unidata/netcdf/NUG/DAP2.md

     int Q2.S2.x1(Q2, Q2.S2.x1_0, Q2.S2.x1_1) ;
 ````

-Note that for example S1.SQ1.f1_0 is not actually used because it has
-been folded into the unlimited dimension.
+Note that for example S1.SQ1.f1_0 is not actually used because it has been folded into the unlimited dimension.

-Note that for sequences without a leading unlimited dimension, there
-is a performance cost because the translation code has to walk the
-data to determine how many records are associated with the
+Note that for sequences without a leading unlimited dimension, there is a performance cost because the translation code has to walk the data to determine how many records are associated with the sequence.
-sequence.
-Since libnc-dap2 did essentially the same thing, it can be
-assumed that the cost is not prohibitive.
+Since libnc-dap2 did essentially the same thing, it can be assumed that the cost is not prohibitive.

 # Caching {#dap2_dap2_caching}

-In an effort to provide better performance for some access patterns,
-client-side caching of data is available.
-The default is no caching,
+In an effort to provide better performance for some access patterns, client-side caching of data is available.
-but it may be enabled by prefixing the URL with the parameter "cache".
+The default is no caching, but it may be enabled by prefixing the URL with the parameter "cache".

-Caching operates basically as follows.
+Caching operates as follows.

-When a URL is first accessed using _nc_open()_, netCDF automatically
-does a pre-fetch of selected variables.
-These include all variables
+When a URL is first accessed using _nc_open()_, netCDF automatically does a pre-fetch of selected variables.
-smaller than a specified (and user definable) size.
-This allows, for
+These include all variables smaller than a specified (and user definable) size.
-example, quick access to coordinate variables.
-This can be suppressed
+This allows, for example, quick access to coordinate variables.
-with the parameter "noprefetch".
+This can be suppressed with the parameter "noprefetch".

-Whenever a request is made using some variant of the _nc_get_var()_ API
-procedures, the complete variable is fetched and stored in the cache
-as a new cache entry.
-Subsequence requests for any part of that
+Whenever a request is made using some variant of the _nc_get_var()_ API procedures, the complete variable is fetched and stored in the cache as a new cache entry.
-variable will access the cache entry to obtain the data.
+Subsequence requests for any part of that variable will access the cache entry to obtain the data.

-The cache may become too full, either because there are too many
-entries or because it is taking up too much disk space.
-In this case
+The cache may become too full, either because there are too many entries or because it is taking up too much disk space.
-cache entries are purged until the cache size limits are reached.
-The
+In this case cache entries are purged until the cache size limits are reached.
-cache purge algorithm is LRU (least recently used) so that variables
-that are repeatedly referenced will tend to stay in the cache.
+The cache purge algorithm is LRU (least recently used) so that variables that are repeatedly referenced will tend to stay in the cache.

 The cache is completely purged when _nc_close()_ is invoked.

-In order to decide if you should enable caching, you will need to have
-some understanding of the access patterns of your program.
+In order to decide if you should enable caching, you will need to have some understanding of the access patterns of your program.

-The ncdump program always dumps one or more whole variables so it
-turns on caching.
+The ncdump program always dumps one or more whole variables so it turns on caching.

-If your program accesses only parts of a number of variables, then
-caching should probably not be used since fetching whole variables
-will probably slow down your program for no purpose.
+If your program accesses only parts of a number of variables, then caching should probably not be used since fetching whole variables will probably slow down your program for no purpose.

-Unfortunately, caching is currently an all or nothing proposition, so
-for more complex access patterns, the decision to cache or not may not
-have an obvious answer.
-Probably a good rule of thumb is to avoid
+Unfortunately, caching is currently an all or nothing proposition, so for more complex access patterns, the decision to cache or not may not have an obvious answer.
-caching initially and later turn it on to see its effect on
+Probably a good rule of thumb is to avoid caching initially and later turn it on to see its effect on performance.
-performance.

 # Defined Client Parameters {#dap2_dap2_defined_params}

-Currently, a limited set of client parameters is
-recognized.
-Parameters not listed here are ignored, but no error is
+Currently, a limited set of client parameters is recognized.
+Parameters not listed here are ignored, but no error is signalled.
-signalled.
 All names are case insensitive.

-Parameter Name Legal Values Semantics
+## Parameter Name Legal Values Semantics {#dap2_parameter_name_legal_values_semantics}

-- "log" | "log=<file>" - Turn on logging and send the log output to
-  the specified file.
-If no file is specified, then log output is sent
-  to standard error.
+- "log" | "log=<file>" - Turn on logging and send the log output to the specified file.
+If no file is specified, then log output is sent to standard error.
-- "show=... das|dds|url" - This causes information to appear as
-  specific global attributes.
-The currently recognized tags are "dds"
-  to display the underlying DDS, "das" similarly, and "url" to display
-  the url used to retrieve the data.
-This parameter may be specified
-  multiple times (e.g. “show=dds&show=url”).
+- "show=... das|dds|url" - This causes information to appear as specific global attributes.
+The currently recognized tags are "dds" to display the underlying DDS, "das" similarly, and "url" to display the url used to retrieve the data.
+This parameter may be specified multiple times (e.g. “show=dds&show=url”).
-- "show=fetch" - This parameter causes the netCDF code to log a copy
-  of the complete url for every HTTP get request.
-If logging is
-  enabled, then this can be helpful in checking to see the access
-  behavior of the netCDF code.
+- "show=fetch" - This parameter causes the netCDF code to log a copy of the complete url for every HTTP get request.
+If logging is enabled, then this can be helpful in checking to see the access behavior of the netCDF code.
-- "stringlength=NN" - Specify the default string length to use for
+- "stringlength=NN" - Specify the default string length to use for string dimensions.
-  string dimensions.
 The default is 64.
-The name "maxstrlen" is an
-  alias for "stringlength".
+The name "maxstrlen" is an alias for "stringlength".
-- "stringlength_\<var\>=NN" - Specify the default string length to use
-  for a string dimension for the specified variable.
-The default is
-  64. The name "maxstrlen_\<var\>" is an alias for "stringlength_\<var\>".
+- "stringlength_\<var\>=NN" - Specify the default string length to use for a string dimension for the specified variable.
+The default is 64.
+The name "maxstrlen_\<var\>" is an alias for "stringlength_\<var\>".
 - "cache" - This enables caching.
 - "nocache" - This disbles caching.
-- "cachelimit=NN" - Specify the maximum amount of space allowed for
+- "cachelimit=NN" - Specify the maximum amount of space allowed for the cache.
-  the cache.
-- "cachecount=NN" - Specify the maximum number of entries in the
+- "cachecount=NN" - Specify the maximum number of entries in the cache.
-  cache.
 - "prefetch" - This enables prefetch of small variables (default).
 - "noprefetch" - This disables prefetch of small variables.
 - "fillmismatch" - This enables _FillValue/Variable type mismatch.